-Ms. Cole is the Chief Executive Officer of Cole Renwick, LLC, a family-owned real estate company based in Glendale, CA. She is also an entrepreneur and has been a limited partner in a number of investment funds.
+Ms. Cole serves as Chief Executive Officer of Cole Renwick, LLC, a family-owned real estate company based in Glendale, CA. She is also an entrepreneur and has been a limited partner in a number of investment funds.
 From 2010 to 2013, Ms. Cole worked as a safety and soundness, bank compliance and Community Reinvestment Act regulator with the FDIC and the Office of Thrift Supervision and as a member of the structured liquidation team at the Small Business Administration.
-Prior to her government service, Ms. Cole held leadership positions at Walt Disney Company (NYSE: DIS) and Eastman Kodak Company (NYSE: KODK).
-She currently serves on the Federal Reserve Board of San Francisco's Economic Advisory Council and the National Association of Corporate Directors Pacific Southwest Chapter's Board of Directors, and has previously served on the California Commission on Access to Justice, the California State Insurance Commission Diversity Task Force, and as a board member for various other non-profit, government and community organizations.
-Ms. Cole speaks regularly on Diversity and Inclusion issues.
-She holds a B.A. in Asian Religion and Western Philosophy from Boston University, a J.D. from Fordham University, and an M.B.A. from the Wharton School at the University of Pennsylvania.
+Prior to her government service, Ms. Cole held leadership positions at Walt Disney Company (NYSE: DIS) and Eastman Kodak Company (NYSE: KODK) and worked as an investment banker.
+She has served on the Federal Reserve Board of San Francisco's Economic Advisory Council, the NACD Pacific Southwest Chapter's Board of Directors, the California Commission on Access to Justice, the California State Insurance Commission Diversity Task Force, and as a board member for various other non-profit, government and community organizations.
+Ms. Cole holds a B.A. in Asian Religion and Western Philosophy from Boston University, a J.D. from Fordham University, and an M.B.A. from the Wharton School at the University of Pennsylvania.